 Spring Roll vs Egg Roll: What’s the difference?

-Both spring rolls and eggs rolls are delicious appetizers that can satisfy the tastebuds of both vegetarians and meat lovers.
+Both spring rolls and egg rolls are delicious appetizers that can satisfy the tastebuds of both vegetarians and meat lovers.
 Although spring rolls and egg rolls can be similar in shape and size, the textures and flavors can vary.
-Some vegetarian spring rolls and egg rolls may include tofo as the main protein source.
-While others can be filled with flavor slices of chicken, beef, or shrimp.
+Some vegetarian spring rolls and egg rolls may include tofu as the main protein source.
+In comparison, others can be filled with flavor slices of chicken, beef, or shrimp.

 One of the main differences between an egg roll vs spring roll is the wrapper.
 The egg roll wrapper is made with a flour-based dough.
-While the spring roll wrapper is made from a very thin rice paper sheet, which can make for a gluten-free appetizer.
+The spring roll wrapper is made from a very thin rice paper sheet, which can make for a gluten-free appetizer.

 Another contrasting factor is the cooking method.
 Egg rolls are typically deep-fried, resulting in a rich, yet greasy appetizer.
 However, for those seeking a lighter alternative, using my favorite Philips air fryer can reduce the greasiness of egg rolls.
 In contrast, spring rolls maintain their crunchiness through the use of fresh vegetables without the need for deep-frying.